Chart Color Schemes

 Sippy Downs has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects that could affect this region.
-Notable ones include 45 Sippy Downs Drive High Density Development, Sippy Downs - Palmview Local Plan Area, Sippy Downs (West) Queensland Fire Department Station, and Sippy Downs Social Housing Project.
-The following list details those most likely to be relevant.
+AreaSearch has identified 22 projects that could affect the area.
+Key projects include the 45 Sippy Downs Drive High Density Development, the Sippy Downs - Palmview Local Plan Area, the Sippy Downs (West) Queensland Fire Department Station, and the Sippy Downs Social Housing Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.